darkxst/erx-migration/README.md

 mtd4: 0f7c0000 00020000 "ubi"
 ```

 The scripts in this repository can be used to migrate existing installs 21.02, 22.03 or 23.05 to the new layout.
-It will install the latest 24.10 release candidate to your device.
+It will install the latest 24.10 release to your device.
 Hopefully these scripts will be backported to 23.05 in the next stable release

 ## Migration